Skip to content

 Purpose

-Participation by faculty in the Small Business Innovation Research (SBIR) or Small Business Technology Transfer (STTR) Programs can create a conflict of interest on the part of the faculty member, particularly if that faculty member, spouse, or dependent children is a co-founder and/or has an equity interest with the small business (SBC).
+Faculty participation in the Small Business Innovation Research (SBIR) or Small Business Technology Transfer (STTR) programs can create potential conflicts of interest - particularly when that faculty member, their spouse, or dependent children are founders or hold equity in the small business concern (SBC).

-The following procedure may assist faculty, as well as Deans & Chairs (or their designees), in their consideration of entering into such relationships in order to ensure compliance with all federal regulations and University policies concerning conflicts of interest and conflicts of commitment.
+This procedure is intended to guide faculty, as well as Deans & Chairs (or their designees), in evaluating these relationships and ensuring compliance with federal regulations and University policies related to conflicts of interest and conflicts of commitment.

 Applicability